stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/viewport.md

 ### Gizmo coordinate system

-Coordinate systems determine the direction of axes for the gizmos.
+The coordinate system determines the direction of axes for the gizmos.
+They can be changed in the toolbar:

+TODO: IMAGE

 | | Coordinate system | Description |
 | :-: | :-- | :-- |